-But...
-February 2000
+But.....February 2000

-then an analysis to search for big signals using the event list that was posted for the IGEC (Internation Gravitational Collaboration)
+- detection of the first very big event (10 kelvin) - then an analysis to search for big signals using the event list that was posted for the IGEC (Internation Gravitational Collaboration) - Surprise!

-Surprise!
 In the 1998 data there was a 58 Kelvin event!.
 This event was missed!
-The reason was due to the cut on the analysis requiring an average value of noise less than 5 mK (this was done including the event).
-There was also saturation of some electronics channels of the acquisition at 0.29 Hz.

-The livetime in this analysis is bigger (less restrictive cuts on the antenna noise)
+The reason was due to the cut on the analysis requiring an average value of noise less than 5 mKelvin (this was done including the event). - There was also saturation of some electronics channels of the acquisition at 0.29 Hz. - The livetime in this analysis is bigger (less restrictive cuts on the antenna noise)